fndari/fndari.github.io/projects/pnd/index.md

 ### Issues
 - Launching environment is overwritten by the simulation environment
     + In other words, the simulation environment leaks into the launching environment.
 As system environment is global state, this can lead to hard-to-catch bugs.
-    + Conceptually, the simulation and steering environment should be kept separately.
+    + Conceptually, the simulation and steering environment should be kept separate.
 This issue manifests itself in a particularly frustrating way when one wants to compare simulation results across different versions of the framework, a very common task to compare the effects of e.g. changes in the geometry of the detector.
 Not only the required steps are cumbersome, they are highly dependent on the order with which they were performed.
 Launching  the jobs in parallel, depending on the strategy, would introduce another non-deterministic layer of confusion.

 ### Proposed solutions